 Living in Dallas as an expat

-There has been a cultural renaissance of sorts in Dallas in recent years, resulting in the development of the Arts District.
-Expats in Dallas will be able to enjoy a fantastic lifestyle, with numerous museums throughout the city as well as great restaurants and a vibrant nightlife.
+There has been a cultural renaissance of sorts in Dallas lately, resulting in the development of the Arts District.
+Newcomers to Dallas can enjoy a fantastic lifestyle, with numerous museums throughout the city, as well as choice restaurants and a vibrant nightlife.

 That said, Dallas isn’t a typical Texan city.
 It’s less laid-back than other cities in the state and takes a more serious approach to work.
 That isn’t to say the city is unfriendly, but new arrivals will experience something in between warm Southern hospitality and a steely business mentality.

 Accommodation in Dallas offers various options catering to different preferences and budgets.
 Expats can choose from apartments in the city centre, close to the hustle and bustle, or suburban homes that provide a quieter and more spacious living environment.
 The city has recently witnessed a rise in housing costs; however, it remains an attractive destination for individuals transitioning from pricier cities.

 On the healthcare front, Dallas is home to several top-rated medical facilities and hospitals, ensuring that expats have access to high-quality healthcare services.
 Health insurance is highly recommended to offset the cost of medical care, and many employers offer insurance packages as part of the employment benefits.
 As such, new arrivals moving to Dallas can expect to live a good life in the city.

 One of the major benefits of living in Dallas is its overall lower cost of living compared to other major US cities.
 In most aspects, big-city life can be enjoyed in Dallas without the big-city price to go along with it.
 That said, costs have been rising recently, including the cost of housing.
 In 2023, Mercer’s Cost of Living Survey ranked the city as the 53rd most expensive out of 227 expat destinations worldwide.